madeleineostoja/postcss-input-style/README.md

 }
 ```

+Notes on output:

+- Selectors are not grouped because if a browser finds a single selector it doesn't understand in a group, the whole group is ignored (see [Selectors Level 3][selectors])

-`-[vendor]-appearance: none;` is added so your custom styles apply.
-On webkit (Chrome, etc.) this means you must style *both* `::track` and `::thumb`, since the appearance must be set on the root element as well.
-The additional `::-moz-focus-outer` rule removes the nasty dotted focus outline on firefox.
+- `-[vendor]-appearance: none;` is added so your custom styles apply.
+On Chrome and Safari this means you must style *both* `::track` and `::thumb`, since the appearance must be set on the root element as well

----
+- The additional `::-moz-focus-outer` rule removes the inconsistent dotted focus outline on firefox.

-### Usage
+## Usage

 ```js
 postcss([ require('postcss-input-style') ])